Can General Relativity play a role in galactic dynamics?: Comments and final remarks

 We showed that if the density profile is known, the equations can be analytically solved to obtain the velocity profile which includes the GR corrections.
 As examples of application of our approach, we explicitly calculated the velocity profiles for the Kuzmin-Toomre model and the exponential disk, and showed that the impact of the gravitomagnetic corrections can be in the order of the 10\%-15\% and, hence, much greater than what is obtained for NHS case.
 From theoretical considerations, here we noticed that $R_d \lambda<0.5$ for these models to avoid singularities in the galaxy model.
 An analysis of the data for different galaxies can help to better constrain the value of $\lambda$.
 It is important to remark that, from the perspective of the class of exact solutions, there could be limits in which the effect of GR is much greater than the one found here, for example in the above mentioned strong gravitomagnetic limit \cite{Astesiano:2022ozl}.

-{Our toy model shows how GR effects are not negligible in general.
+Our toy model shows how GR effects are not negligible in general.
 However, there is still work left to build realistic models.
-Of course, further improvements are needed.
-One of these further steps is to add pressure, in order to model a gas with a non negligible velocity dispersion in the stars (and gas) of the disc.
-Another interesting aspect would be to consider a dynamically hot stellar component modelling the bulges often present in the few central kpcs of massive disc galaxies.}
+Since the existence of the homogeneous solutions in stationary systems is due to the presence of singularities, in order to build realistic models, a full analysis and study of which singularities we can consider physically admissible is needed. {Of course, major improvements are needed to understand the reliability of these solutions.} One of these further steps is to add pressure, in order to model a gas with a non negligible velocity dispersion in the stars (and gas) of the disc.
+Another interesting aspect would be to consider a dynamically hot stellar component modelling the bulges often present in the few central kpcs of massive disc galaxies.

 In conclusion, we believe that our approach emphasises the impact of GR on galactic dynamics, determined by the rotational degree of freedom which is not present in Newtonian dynamics; the study of these effects may be relevant to better understand the dynamics of such systems and, consequently, the role played by dark matter.\\